DavidePoletto/Tic-Tac-Toe-Tris/README.md

 ### How to Run the Code
 1. Clone the repository to your local machine.
-2. Navigate into the project directory. ('cd <project-directory>')
+2. Navigate into the project directory. (cd <project-directory>)
-3. Install dependencies using npm. ('npm install')
+3. Install dependencies using npm. (npm install)
-4. Start the development server to view the Tic-Tac-Toe game locally. ('npm run serve')
+4. Start the development server to view the Tic-Tac-Toe game locally. (npm run serve)

 ### Authors